exyte/MediaPicker/README.md

 <img src="https://raw.githubusercontent.com/exyte/media/master/MediaPicker/1.jpg" width="250"/>

 ### Available modifiers: managing albums
-`showingDefaultHeader` - the default header contains the 'Done' and 'Cancel' buttons, and a simple switcher between Photos and Albums.
-Use it for a basic  out-of-the box picker (see default picker in example project for an implementation example)
 `albums` - a list of user's albums (like in Photos app), if you want to display them differently than `showingDefaultHeader` does.
 `pickerMode` - set this if you don't plan to use the default header.
 Available options are:
     * .photos - displays the default photos grid
     * .albums - displays a list of albums with one preview photo for each
     * .album(Album) - displays one album
+    * .camera - shows a fullscreen cover camera sheet
-(see the custom picker in the example project for implementation)
+    * .cameraSelection - displays a preview of photos taken with camera (see the custom picker in the example project for implementation)

-### Camera
-After making one photo, you see a preview of it and a little plus icon, by tapping it you return back to camera mode and can continue making as many photos as you like.
-Press "Done" once you're finished and you will be able to scroll through all the photos you've taken before confirming you'd like to use them.

 <img src="https://raw.githubusercontent.com/exyte/media/master/MediaPicker/2.jpg" width="250"/>